 This is a website where you can hear native speaker pronunciation of words for many of the world’s languages including Cantonese, Mandarin and other dialects.

 This website is for Mandarin speakers that want to learn Cantonese.
 It has 26 video lessons, and lots of other material.

-This has links to lots of different Chinese tools, like the defense language institutes Cantonese page, free downloads of some Cantonese textbooks.
-A download for a Cantonese keyboard.
+This site links to various different Chinese tools, including the Defense Language Institute’s Cantonese page, free downloads of some Cantonese textbooks and a download for a Cantonese keyboard.

-This is another Cantonese resource website with lots of links, but this one has more links for learning to write Cantonese.
-It also has links for Cantonese Audio, Cantonese CEDICT Project, Cantonese Dictionary on Web Browsers, Cantonese Electronic Dictionary, Cantonese Literature, Cantonese Phonology, Cantonese Subtitle ,Cantonese Tone, Mobile Cantonese Dictionary, Opinion, Pictorial Chart of Chinese Radical, Relation with Tai-Kadai, Romanized Cantonese Karaoke, Study of Cantonese, Study of Other Languages.
-A fairly comprehensive website.
+This is resource website with links to various Cantonese sites focused on learning to write Cantonese.
+But it also has links for Cantonese Audio, Cantonese CEDICT Project, Cantonese Dictionary on Web Browsers, Cantonese Electronic Dictionary, Cantonese Literature, Cantonese Phonology, Cantonese Subtitle ,Cantonese Tone, Mobile Cantonese Dictionary, Opinion, Pictorial Chart of Chinese Radical, Relation with Tai-Kadai, Romanized Cantonese Karaoke, Study of Cantonese, Study of Other Languages.

 Please visit the Language Resources page of the Cantonese Alliance of North America.[/vc_column_text][/vc_column][/vc_row]